Video Advertising assessment study guide

 - More control: You can buy impressions at a fixed rate.

-- High visibility: You can run ads on the YouTube homepage.
+- High visibility: You can guarantee placement of your ad at the top of the YouTube homepage.

 - Brand awareness: You can reach a wide audience.
 For example, if your client is changing its image or slogan, or targeting a different audience, you can launch a campaign to more people than you might reach via an auction-based campaign.